nicolasblanco/rails_param/README.md

 If you are building a complex search form, don’t hesitate to link it to a non-persistent ActiveModel class, like ActiveModel::Model.
 There are many resources on the Web to learn this kind of good practices, and stay in the “thin controller” rule.

 But sometimes, it’s not practical to create an external class just to validate and convert a few parameters.
-In this case, you may use this gem which allows you to easily do validations and conversion of your params directly in your controller actions using a simple method call.
+In this case, you may use this gem.
+It allows you to easily do validations and conversion of the parameters directly in your controller actions using a simple method call.

 ## Credits